Jean Tong is a Melbourne-based writer, dramaturg and director.

-Their play HUNGRY GHOSTS premiered at Melbourne Theatre Company in 2019.
+Their play HUNGRY GHOSTS premiered mainstage at Melbourne Theatre Company in 2019.
 Their musical ROMEO IS NOT THE ONLY FRUIT (which they also directed) after a smash hit premiere was remounted at Malthouse for the Melbourne International Comedy Festival and then toured to Brisbane Festival and regionally.
 ROMEO IS NOT THE ONLY FRUIT was nominated for both Best Writing and Best Ensemble at the 2019 Green Room Awards.
-In 2020, Jean was a Philip Parson’s Writing Fellow at Belvoir Theatre.
-They were Development Assistant at Goalpost Pictures from 2019 to 2021.
+In 2020, Jean was a Philip Parson’s Writing Fellow at Belvoir Theatre, where they wrote CHASING ELEVATION.

 Jean was selected for Film Vic’s Plot Twist programme and by Screen Australia to be part of their Developing the Developer initiative, which aims to increase the pool of experts in the field of story development.
 In 2020, Jean was supported by Film Vic to undertake a 10-week industry placement on NEW GOLD MOUNTAIN with SBS and Goalpost Pictures.
+Jean was the Development Assistant at Goalpost Pictures from 2019 to 2021.

 Melbourne Theatre Company granted Jean the Robert Macdonald Professional Development Award.
 They have also received the Murray Sutherland Award and the University of Melbourne Global Scholar’s Award.